Techcable/rustversion-detect/README.md

 This crate provides a simple API for detecting the rustc compiler version.

-It is primarily intended for build scripts, but is also usable at runtime.
+It is only intended for use at build time, because it requires executing the `rustc` compiler.

 The implementation is forked from the [`rustversion` crate], but with proc-macro code removed.